-1. The characteristics of the Draft Masterplan having regard to:

-(i) the degree to which the Draft Masterplan sets a framework for projects and other activities, either with regard to the location, nature, size and operating conditions or by allocating resources,
+- 1. The characteristics of the Draft Masterplan having regard to: - (i) the degree to which the Draft Masterplan sets a framework for projects and other activities, either with regard to the location, nature, size and operating conditions or by allocating resources,

-The land use zoning objectives and activities for lands in Shannon are set out in the Shannon Local Area Plan 2012-2021 and the Clare County Development Plan 2017-2023 (as varied).
-The preparation of the Masterplan clearly align with the Strategic Goals as set out in Volume 3 Shannon Municipal District Written Statement of the Clare County Development Plan 2017-2023 (as varied).
-In particular, Volume 3 of the County Development Plan outlines the focus on the town centre and its aim in delivering a vibrant and viable town centre for Shannon with a range of retail and service facilities.
+The land use zoning objectives and activities for lands in Shannon are set out in the Shannon Local Area Plan 2012-2018 (as amended)1 and the Clare County Development Plan 2017-2023 (as varied).
+The preparation of the Masterplan clearly aligns with the Strategic Goals as set out in Volume 3 Shannon Municipal District Written Statement of the Clare County Development Plan 2017-2023 (as varied).
+Volume 3 of the County Development Plan outlines the focus on the town centre and its aim in delivering a vibrant and viable town centre for Shannon with a range of retail and service facilities.
 The opportunity for redevelopment of the existing Town Centre towards a mixed-use approach to all proposals is clearly highlighted within the County Development Plan.
 While the Draft Masterplan includes for a schematic indication of potential future access routes around the Town Centre these routes have also been included in the Shannon Town and Environs Local Area Plan 2012-2018 with respect to the area identified as OS1 - Future Civic Park in the LAP the new road network is identified as part of this zoning and is also outlined in Figure 2.3 of the LAP.
 The LAP was subject to both SEA and AA.
 Any changes to the use or zoning of these lands would need to form part of a Variation to the Shannon Town and Environs LAP, however the Draft Masterplan does not provide for any change of zoning at this juncture.
 The SEA associated with the Shannon LAP notes that a comprehensive Masterplan for the entire site to the north of Bother Mór which is consistent with the objectives of the Local Area Plan, taking account of the Shannon Place Making Strategy shall be prepared.
 The Draft Masterplan illustrates a variety of mixed uses which align with the objectives of the Shannon LAP.
-The LAP seeks to link the existing town centre through strong pedestrian and road linkages to a new area which incorporates a street plaza, high street retail uses, restaurants/café cluster, outlet center, public open spaces, small office units and so on.
-This type of mixed-use development integrated with pedestrian and road linkages is what the Draft Masterplan is striving to illustrate.
+The